RamVasuthevan/Personal-Website/website/art.markdown

 {% endcomment %}

 DNCB, or dinitrochlorobenzene, is a chemical compound that was used an experimental treatment for HIV.
+The above is a still from th[e 3-channel video installation](https://moca.ca/exhibitions/oliver-husain-kerstin-schroedinger/) at [MOCA](moca.ca).

-I was moved by the idea of a dying man applying poison to his skin to try to live.
+I was deeply moved by the idea of a dying man applying poison to his skin to try to live.

 ### Artists I liked at the 2023 Toronto Outdoor Art Fair
 - [Natalie Draz ](https://www.nataliedraz.com/)